AugustinWinther/PHYS261/exercise_2/README.md

 ## Mathematics behind code

 _NOTE: GitHub does not have the best renderer for LaTeX.
-I recommend viewing this in VSCode's markdown previewer._
+I recommend viewing this in VSCode's Markdown previewer._

 We have three functions (all in atomic units) which we want to plot for arbitrary $n$, $l$ and $Z$ values: